 Can swim fins be used for scuba diving?

-Yes, swim fins can be used for scuba diving, but it’s important to choose the right type of fin for the activity.
-Open-heel fins are recommended for scuba diving, as they allow for thicker wetsuit booties to be worn and provide better control in the water.
+Swimming fins can be used for scuba diving, but choosing the right fin type is important.
+Open-heel fins are recommended for scuba diving, as they allow thicker wetsuit booties to be worn and provide better control in the water.

 How long do swim fins last?